 Data from other countries have shown similar findings.
-A summary report using cancer incidence data from the Cancer Incidence in Five Continents database showed steady increases in thyroid cancer incidence in 12 selected countries from 1960 to 2007 which, again, was primarily driven by a rise in papillary carcinoma diagnoses.
-Mortality data from the World Health Organization showed that the mortality rate from 2000 to 2010 either stabilized around 0.20 deaths per 100,000 men and 0.6 deaths per 100,000 women or declined by 2 to 3 percent per year for men and 2 to 5 percent per year for women.
-The declines are likely related to changes in both risk factors (due to improvements in diet and reductions in iodine deficiency and medical use of ionizing radiation over the last couple of decades in some countries) and cancer detection

-(resulting in overdiagnosis of cancers with a favorable prognosis).
+A summary report using data from the Cancer Incidence in Five Continents database showed steady increases in thyroid cancer incidence in 12 selected countries from 1960 to 2007, which, again, was primarily driven by a rise in papillary carcinoma diagnoses.
+Mortality data from the World Health Organization showed that the mortality rate from 2000 to 2010 either stabilized around 0.2 deaths per 100,000 men and 0.6 deaths per 100,000 women or declined by 2 to 3 percent per year for men and 2 to 5 percent per year for women.
+The declines are likely related to changes in both risk factors (due to improvements in diet, reductions in iodine deficiency, and medical use of ionizing radiation over the last couple of decades in some countries) and cancer detection (resulting in overdiagnosis of cancer with a favorable prognosis).
 The best example that illustrates the problem of overdiagnosis of thyroid cancer comes from South Korea, which has had an organized cancer screening program since 1999.
 Although the program did not officially include thyroid cancer screening, providers frequently offered thyroid screening with ultrasound for a small additional cost.
-In 2011, the rate of thyroid cancer diagnoses was 15 times the rate in 1993 while the rate of thyroid cancer mortality remained stable.
+In 2011, the rate of thyroid cancer diagnoses was 15 times the rate in 1993, while the rate of thyroid cancer mortality remained stable.
 In 2011 alone, more than 40,000 persons were diagnosed with thyroid cancer, whereas fewer than 400 died.
 Nearly every person diagnosed with thyroid cancer underwent surgical treatment.
-One study noted that the tumors excised decreased in size over time: the proportion of tumors excised that were less than 1 cm increased from 14 percent in 1995 to 56 percent in 2005.
-Increases in thyroid cancer incidence ranging from 3.2 to 6.2 percent per year in males and 3.5 to 8.1 percent in females were noted in France, Australia, and Canada between the early 1980's to the late 1990's, although none of these countries implemented thyroid cancer screening as did South Korea.
-These studies also noted that the majority of the increase in incidence was due to an increase in cases of papillary thyroid carcinoma or microcarcinoma.
+One study noted that the tumors excised decreased in size over time: the proportion of tumors excised that were smaller than 1 cm increased from 14 percent in 1995 to 56 percent in 2005.
+Increases in thyroid cancer incidence ranging from 3.2 to 6.2 percent per year in men and 3.5 to 8.1 percent in women were noted in France, Australia, and Canada from the early 1980s to the late 1990s, although none of these countries implemented thyroid cancer screening as did South Korea.149-151 These studies also noted that the majority of the increase in incidence was due to an increase in cases of papillary thyroid carcinoma.

 Several studies have evaluated whether the increased incidence in thyroid cancer is a result of increased detection (e.g., through increased imaging) or a true increase in risk factors for thyroid cancer (e.g., due to exposure to ionizing radiation).
-Davies and colleagues 152 conducted a small (n=279) study to identify exams that led to detecting asymptomatic cancers.
-The results showed that 46 percent (n=44 of 95) of identified cancers were first noted on surgical evaluation following detection of a nodule during a routine exam (i.e., asymptomatic), imaging for an unrelated cause, or diagnostic workup for other problems where the thyroid might be involved (e.g., patient complaining of fatigue).
-The majority of these "asymptomatic" cancers were papillary (n=37) and the mean tumor size was 1.9 cm (range, 0.2 to 10 cm), whereas the mean tumor size of symptomatic papillary cancers was 2.4 cm (range, 0.2 to 8 cm).
-These results are consistent with the epidemiologic studies described above that noted that the increased incidence of thyroid cancers was due to increased diagnoses of small papillary tumors.
+Davies et al conducted a small (n=279) study to identify examinations that led to detecting cases of asymptomatic cancer.
+The results showed that 46 percent (n=44 of 95) of identified cases of cancer were first noted on surgical evaluation following detection of a nodule during a routine examination (i.e., asymptomatic), imaging for an unrelated cause, or diagnostic workup for other problems where the thyroid might be involved (e.g., patient complaining of fatigue).
+The majority of these cases of "asymptomatic" cancer were papillary (n=37), and the mean tumor size was 1.9 cm (range, 0.2 to 10 cm), whereas the mean tumor size of cases of symptomatic papillary cancer was 2.4 cm (range, 0.2 to 8 cm).
+These results are consistent with the epidemiologic studies described above that noted that the increased incidence of thyroid cancer was due to increased diagnoses of small papillary tumors.